matt-writes-code/investment-banking/src/md/financial-markets.md

 > SP500 Index = Market capitalisation of all SP500 stocks / [Index Divisor](https://ycharts.com/indicators/sandp_500_divisor)

 Market capitalisation is the total number of shares held by shareholders (outstanding shares) x current share price.

+**Spiders** | Standard & Poor's depository receipts (SPDR) or _Spiders_ are ETFs that tracks the S&P500's performance.
+Each share trades at approximately 10% of the S&P's dollar value.

 ## Money markets
 **Repurchase agreements** | _Repos_ are short-term debt that issuers, like government institutions, sell in the form of Treasury Bills (T-bills) to raise money.
 The securities are repurchased from the investor the next day or the following week with interest.
 Repos are low-risk because of the duration of the loan. _Repos_ are from the sellers perspective - the party that needs the funds.